WuBingHui/WuBingHui/README.md

 # 👋About me

-Hi, I'm Anthony, an experienced Android developer with over 6 years of experience.I possess excellent development skills, including strong communication and collaboration abilities within teams, quick debugging, and effective problem-solving capabilities.
+Hi, I'm Anthony, an Android app developer with a mindset for innovation and creativity.
+I am passionate about learning and personal growth.
+I enjoy the excitement that sports bring, the cleansing effect of music, and the inspiration that movies provide.
-Additionally,I am enthusiastic, reliable, kind-hearted, and enjoy sharing my experience and expertise with others.
+I excel in critical thinking, teamwork, and creating a positive communication environment.
+I am eager to share my experiences and expertise with others.
+In addition, I possess excellent development skills and experience, including strong team communication and collaboration abilities, fast debugging skills, and effective problem-solving capabilities.
+I believe I can bring more positive energy to the team and contribute to enhancing product quality.

 - Familiar with SOLID
 - Familiar with Design pattern
 - Familiar with Kotlin